 The events in Chapter 21 originate biblically in the Book of Jonah’s third chapter.
 Our novel may differ from that text in several interpretive ways.

 While upcoming chapters reveal early backing for the Dove, the novel also depicts Assyrian skepticism, frustration, and anger.
-The Prophet and the Dove spreads Jonah’s ministry over 39 days, as implied by the length of God’s notice and the sheer size of the city.
+The Prophet and the Dove spreads Jonah’s ministry over 39 days, as implied by the length of God’s notice, the unrest encountered, and the sheer size of the city.
 In this and the next several chapters, the novel details several debates between Assyrian leaders, civilians, and the Dove as he reaches out to each part of Nineveh, all under the shadow of the sirocco.
 These debates start the first day, as Jonah’s efforts cause such a disruption among those who understand his speech – there are language and cultural barriers to overcome, after all – that Assyrian guards arrest the Dove and take him before the king.

 Verses 6-9 tell of one meeting between the Assyrian king and Jonah, with the monarch agreeing to Jonah’s call.
 This novel depicts two meetings, the first one early and hostile, the second late and somewhat friendly.